Mohitha-Pallapu/HealthCare/README.md

 # 🩺 AI-Enhanced Disease Prediction and Health Recommendation System

-A web-based healthcare application that predicts possible diseases based on user-selected symptoms using **Machine Learning** and provides personalized health information including precautions, diet, physical activities, and treatment information.
+A web-based healthcare application that predicts possible diseases based on user-selected symptoms using **Machine Learning** and provides disease-specific health information including precautions, diet, physical activities, and treatment information.

 The system integrates **Google Gemini** to transform dataset-grounded health information into clear, structured, and user-friendly guidance.